petrinachan/petrinachan.github.io/_posts/2022-10-25-Assignment-3.md

 Even though I didn’t have any adhesion issues with these cubes, I wanted to test the glue stick out because it seemed interesting.
 Before printing my concentric cube, I put some glue down on the bed.
 HOWEVER… I definitely put way too much glue down and after the print was done, I could not scrape off the cube even after the bed cooled all the way!

 I started to panic and ran to printing forums and trusty Reddit threads for solutions.
 One common solution was to cool the bed and object extremely, either by placing the entire bed in the freezer or fridge.
-I opted to fill a Ziploc bag with ice cubes and place it on my cube and bed to avoid having to take off the bed and re-level everything.
+I opted to fill a Ziploc bag with ice cubes :snowflake::snowflake::snowflake: and place it on my cube and bed to avoid having to take off the bed and re-level everything.
 In my panic, I forgot to take any pictures of this debacle.
 I cleaned off the glue afterward with rubbing alcohol.

 After sweating (on my part) and chilling (on the printer), I was finally able to scrape off my concentric layered cube.
 Before finding this setting in Cura (shoutout to the settings search function), I was really confused about what “a concentric top and bottom layer” could mean for a cube.
 I was trying to figure out a way that the actual top and bottom layer could be concentric like inside of each other.
 It was not computing in my head.
 But when I saw what was being printed it seemed so obvious!
 It was cool to see the difference in layer structure between the default cube and the concentric one.
 You can really see the concentric square rings on the top and bottom.
 This cube also measured 20.0mm.